AnErrupTion/AnErrupTion/README.md

 ## Bonjour 🥖

 I'm AnErrupTion or ShiningLea, a coder and gamer in his free time 😄<br/>
-I like to call myself "translingual", since I can talk 2 languages, French and English! (yes it's called being bilingual but shhhhhh)<br/>
+I'm bilingual, I can speak French and English!<br/>
 I can code in Java and C# and I'm learning C ⚡!
 I also play on Minecraft and GTA V most of the time 👯<br/>
 <br/>
 I don't know what else to say... 🤔 so just have a good day! 💬